aws-samples/aws-secure-environment-accelerator/README.md

   - For example, CWL retention only supports specific retention values (not any number)
   - Shard count - can only increase/reduce by 1/2 the current limit. can change 1-2,2-3, 4-6
 - Always add any new items to the END of all lists or sections in the config file, otherwise
-  - update checks to fail (vpc's, subnets, share-to, etc.)
+  - update validation checks will fail (vpc's, subnets, share-to, etc.)
-  - vpc endpoint deployments to blow up - do NOT re-order VPC endpoints
+  - vpc endpoint deployments to blow up - do NOT re-order or insert VPC endpoints (unless you first remove them completely, execute SM, and then re-add them, run SM)
 - To skip, remove or uninstall a component, you can simply change the section header
-  - change "deployments"/"firewall" to "deployments"/"xxfirewall" and it will de-install the firewalls
+  - change "deployments"/"firewall" to "deployments"/"xxfirewall" and it will uninstall the firewalls
 - As you grow and add AWS accounts, the Kinesis Data stream in the log-archive account will need to be monitored and have it's capacity (shard count) increased by setting `"kinesis-stream-shard-count"` variable under `"central-log-services"` in the config file
 - Updates to NACL's requires changing the rule number (100 to 101) or they will fail to update
 - The firewall configuration uses an instance with **4** NIC's, make sure you use an instance size that supports 4 ENI's